Road to Recovery or Circle of Death…Is Foam Rolling Good for You?

 Everyone seems to have their anecdote about foam rollers, but what does the research say?

 To find out, I looked at the current research to check the validity of these wondrous claims.
 I looked at the data to see what benefits, if any, foam rollers could provide.
 The results may come as a surprise to many.
-After reviewing the research, the answer was clear: I found no data suggesting foam rolling is effective for reducing pain, for the long term.
+After reviewing the research, the answer was clear: I found no data suggesting foam rolling is effective for reducing pain, in the long term.

 FOAM ROLLER RESEARCH: Is foam rolling scientifically proven?

 So what can people do for pain if foam rollers aren’t the magic cure-all that so many people say they are?
-Luckily there are healthy alternatives that may provide people with better results!
+Luckily, there are healthy alternatives that may provide people with better results!

 HEALTHY ALTERNATIVES